 Section 3.

 Positions to be filled under the provisions of this Article shall be posted throughout the appropriate work unit(s) for ten (10) calendar days.
-The Appointing Authority may reasonably determine the positions in which employees must be employed and/or the requisite experience the employees must possess in order to be eligible to apply for a given promotion.
+Postings may be made by electronic means in any work unit(s) where employees have access to email.
+The Employer may reasonably determine the positions in which employees must be employed and/or the requisite experience the employees must possess in order to be eligible to apply for a given promotion.
 The job posting shall include the job title, the current specific duties and qualifications in accordance with official job specifications, license and registration, salary grade, area of position, schedule of shift hours and days off.

-An employee promoted in accordance with this Article whose performance is unsatisfactory may be returned to his/her previous job title under the jurisdiction of the Appointing Authority.
-If an employee's performance is determined to be unsatisfactory at any time during the following probationary periods, such determination shall not be subject to the grievance procedure:
+An employee promoted in accordance with this Article whose performance is unsatisfactory may be returned to his/her previous job title under the jurisdiction of the Employer.
+If an employee's performance is determined to be unsatisfactory at any time during the six month probationary periods, such determination shall not be subject to the grievance procedure.

-Job grades 2 through 10 - three months Job grades 11 and above - six months

 If the employee so requests within two (2) weeks prior to the mid-point of the above designated probationary periods, his/her supervisor shall meet with the employee and a union representative to discuss the employee's performance in the position.

-At any time prior to the mid-point of the above-designated probationary periods, an employee may request to return to his/her former job title under the jurisdiction of the Appointing Authority and such request will be granted.
+At any time prior to the mid-point of the above-designated probationary periods, an employee may request to return to his/her former job title under the jurisdiction of the Employer and such request will be granted.

 In the event an employee is returned to his/her former job title, the employee displaced by such return shall be returned to his/her former job title.
 Where more than one position in the back filled job title was filled pursuant to this Article, the employee last selected shall be the one displaced.